tabarra/txAdmin/docs/dev_notes.md

         - [edit](/core/webroutes/fxserver/commands.ts#L105)
     - [x] server stop/restart
         - change to `admin request`
+- [x] separate "announcements" and "dm" permissions
 - [ ] add "HANGUL FILLER" characters to `cleanPlayerName`
     - or check how vscode does to highlight invisible characters and use that approach instead
     - `@vscode/src/vs/base/common/strings.ts:1277`
 - [ ] add "this player is banned until: xxx" to the player modal
 - [ ] track channel of last console output, and if it's different prefix a `\n`
 - [ ] add more menu keybinds
-- [ ] separate "announcements" and "dm" permissions
 - [ ] disable some actions while in NUI?

 ## Chores + refactor + boring stuff
+- [ ] remove /legacy/dashboard route + handler
+- [ ] fix new dashboard not redirecting to set up
 - [ ] fix txDiagnostics (and add tx v8 heap data to it)
 - [ ] update packages
 - [ ] check if the client print issues have been solved and switch tx to lua54